 As a Migraine sufferer, I’ve been asking this question for years.
-After experiencing countless medications, therapies, tests, hospitalizations, and supplements, I still don’t claim to have the complete answer; I do have some interesting ideas to share with you though.
-First, anything I say here is strictly suggestive information and is not to replace the professional advice of your health care provider.
+After experiencing countless medications, therapies, tests, hospitalizations, and supplements, I still don’t claim to have the complete answer.
+Considering the next pain clinic and others like it has been another prominent practice as a migraineur.
+I have some interesting ideas to share that might give you a place to start your quest for answers to the question, “Why Are So Many Women Getting Migraines?”.
+Anything I say here is strictly suggestive information and is not to replace the professional advice of your health care provider.
 Be responsible and do the research for yourself.

 Migraine statistics: How many?